-Response unlinkability The technical problem that remains to be solved is how to let QM filter out negative responses without learning more than the number of positive and negative responses.
-Intuitively, one way to meet this goal would be to make QM able to see if a response is positive or negative but unable to link a response with its corresponding index.
-More precisely QM must be unable to distinguish a positive (resp. negative) response from another one.
-We call this requirement response unlinkability.
-The notion of response unlinkability will be crucial to understand the challenges that must be solved in the design of a MUSE protocol that is both efficient and secure.
+Response unlinkability The technical problem that remains to be solved is how to let OM filter out negative responses without learning more than the number of positive and negative responses.
+One way would be to have QM be unable to distinguish a positive (resp. negative) response from another one.
+We call this requirement response unlinkability, which will be a crucial notion in the rest of the paper.
 A first step towards response unlinkability consists in encrypting the index ids attached to the responses sent to QM and to send the responses in random order.
 However it is also necessary to ensure that the OT responses will not allow QM to find back which index corresponds to which response.
-This is exactly the problem that arises with BFs, a hash structure that can be used for representing the encrypted indexes.
-The properties of BFs, namely a low false positive probability with a short size, are necessary for the protocol to be efficient; but when using BFs, a response lets QM learn more information than just its positive or negative nature.
-More precisely, with BFs QM retrieves several bits from some bit array and decides that the queried keyword is present in the searched index if all these bits are set to one.
-If instead some bits are set to zero QM decides that the element was absent, but the values of the retrieved bits give some information about the other elements in the filter.
-Dong et al. present a variant of BFs named Garbled Bloom Filters (GBFs) where one retrieves secret shares instead of bits, so that nothing can be learned beyond the presence or absence of the searched element.
+Dong et al. [12] present a variant of BFs called Garbled Bloom Filters (GBFs) which addresses this problem: With a GBF, one retrieves secret shares instead of bits, so that nothing can be learned beyond the presence or absence of the searched element.
 Unfortunately, this solution requires that QM remembers the element searched for when processing the response, which contradicts response unlinkability.
 We thus present a new construction called Zero-Sum Garbled Bloom Filters (ZGBFs) that has the same properties as GBF but with which one can process a response without having to remember the element that was searched.
 We also solve another challenge raised by the use of (some variant of) BFs being that for each index that must be searched, QM has to send several OT queries.
 Because of the cost of OT queries this is a serious performance bottleneck in our protocol, and as with the previous problem, solutions exist but are not compatible with response unlinkability.
 We then present a simple technique to efficiently group several OT queries into one that is compatible with response unlinkability.